cwsecur1ty/cwsecur1ty.github.io/index.md

 ## ⚙️ Installed Services

-This homelab hosts several essential services for IT support and cybersecurity experimentation:
+My homelab hosts several services for IT and cybersecurity experimentation:

 - **Proxmox Virtualization**: Foundation of the homelab, providing resource allocation and VM management.
-- **SIEM Tools (Splunk, ELK Stack)**: Set up for log aggregation, analysis, and security monitoring.
+- **SIEM Tools (Splunk)**: Set up for log aggregation, analysis, and security monitoring with a web interface.
 - **Pihole**: Network-level ad blocker for network security and monitoring.
 - **Docker and Containers**: Hosting various services in isolated environments.